Running a Sequencer

 - Format: Array of Ethereum private keys

-If you're using the same key for both attester and publisher, you can omit the publisher field entirely from your keystore, but you will still need to fund the attester account according to the rule of thumb above.
+If you're using the attester ETH key for publishing (no separate publisher keys), you can omit the publisher field entirely from your keystore, but you will still need to fund the attester account according to the rule of thumb above.

 coinbase (optional)